 Kealakekua Bay State Historical Park is an area of Hawaii that was used as a government/royal capital for many decades.

-The bay itself is protected, and you must have a permit to kayak in it, but the area around the bay has many opportunities to hike, explore and adventure.
+The bay itself is protected, and you must have a permit to kayak in it, but the area around the bay has many opportunities to hike, explore, and adventure.

 6. WAIPI`O VALLEY

 The Waipi’o Valley is for more adventurous families, and not for the faint of heart.
+It showcases the island’s rugged terrain and is a prime example of its natural wonders and breathtaking views.

-The 6.5-mile hike from the lookout to the black sand beach at the mouth and back would be do-able for us as a family, but not until my boys are a bit older.
+The 6.5-mile hike from the lookout to the black sand beach at the mouth and back would be doable for us as a family, but not until my boys are a bit older.

 One of the perks of going deeper into the valley would be getting a view of 1400 foot tall Hi’ilawe Falls, but this hike is only for experienced hikers, and goes over some private lands.